 Additionally the licensing authority recommends that temporary event notices are not served on the licensing authority, environmental health or the police any more than 3 months before the event is due to take place.

 Section 107 of the Act states that a personal licence holder may hold up to 50 Temporary Events each year and a person who is not a personal licence holder may hold up to 5 such events.
-Each Temporary Event may now last for up to 168 hours and an individual premises may hold up to 12 such events per year so long as the total number of days used for these events does not exceed 21 (see 26.6).
+Each Temporary Event may now last for up to 168 hours and an individual premises may hold up to 15 such events per year so long as the total number of days used for these events does not exceed 21 (see 26.6).
 The maximum number of persons allowed on the premises at the same time during the temporary event is 499 inclusive of staff and performers.
-A future deregulation order may see the total number of events allowed per premises per year increase from 12 to 15.

 Late Temporary Event Notices were introduced by the insertion of section 100A into the Licensing Act 2003 by the Police Reform and Social Responsibility Act 2011.
 This Act also changed some of the limits regarding standard Temporary Event Notices – see 26.5.